I meet a lot of people who are in the process of deconstructing faith and getting pushback about the questions they’re asking.

 Deconstruction helps us find God’s Truth, not the truth that humans twist up in our own biases and fears.

-People who choose to deconstruct their faith typically work very hard not to abandon our Creator.
+People who choose to deconstruct their faith typically work very hard not to lose it.

 God, they love.
 They want to abandon the patriarchy and toxic religious culture that tries to twist Christianity into a religion that protects the power of the white, affluent, fundamentalist, mostly male majority at the cost of everyone else.
 (Just ask the indigenous people of the U.S. who faced genocide and cultural obliteration at the hands of the church.)